Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 How Can I Pick the Right CBD for My Dog?

-First, you’ll want to choose a CBD product with no harmful additives like pesticides or herbicides.
+If you proceed with considering CBD products, make sure they have no harmful additives like pesticides or herbicides.
 It should also contain no THC.
 It’s important to check for third-party testing results to ensure the product has gone through tests outside of the manufacturing facility.
 The manufacturer should also provide a certificate that tells consumers exactly how much CBD is in the product.

 Image By: elsaolofsson, Pixabay